 );

 // 1.
-Verify that the button's text is on the screen.
+Verify the button's text is rendered.

-// 2.
-Verify that the button has not been tapped yet.
+// 3.
+Verify the button was not tapped initially.

 expect(wasTapped, isFalse);